Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 ![Expression Data Transfer](../assets/images/part-3/ExpressionDataTransfer.PNG)

 {% hint style="tip" %}
 The Array Database is best in terms of the number of genes covered (essentially the complete genome), RT-PCR provides the most accurate measurements, and EST data in some cases covers unusual types of tissue.
-Use the data soures that has the most appropriate coverage of tissues for your purpose.
+Use the data sources that has the most appropriate coverage of tissues for your purpose.
 Array data is usually a good choice.
 {% endhint %}

 {% hint style="tip" %}